BertalanD/dotfiles/README.md

 ### Neovim

 An extensive and very powerful text editor.
 Currently, most settings are kept unchanged, but a large number of useful plugins are included.

-#### Dependencies

-    # pacman -S neovim vim-airline vim-airline-themes vim-surround vim-nerdtree vim-editorconfig

-From the AUR, get:
-- vim-colors-solarized-git
-- vim-rainbow-parentheses-git
+These are automatically downloaded with [vim-plug](https://github.com/junegunn/vim-plug).
+[LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) support depends on the upcoming [Lua plugin](https://github.com/neovim/nvim-lsp) available in the 0.5 pre-release builds.

 ### Waybar